mericunv/kmk_keeb_pico/README.md

 # kmk_keeb_pico
 A Handwired keyboard with Raspberry Pi Pico and KMK Firmware.
+This repo is made to note my progress as I go on and to guide others that want to handwire their keyboards.